Ashi-90/ToDo_Automation/README.md

 5. in reports-> we are mainiting code for extend report but i have used testNG surefire Report->indexHtml.
 6. in Testinitializer -> BasePage->   maintaining all kind of synchronization methods and all Utility methods.
 7.  in in Testinitializer -> BrowserConfigation-> mainating which browser need to use- chrome/firefox and head or headless etc.
-8.POM.XMl- For all project level dependencies
+8. POM.XMl- For all project level dependencies

 ### Resources